Music-and-Culture-Technology-Lab/omnizart/docs/source/index.rst

 ============================

-A command line tool for all kinds of transcription tasks, including vocal melody, drum percussion, notes of instruments, and beat tracking.
+A command line tool for all kinds of transcription tasks, including vocal melody, drum percussion, chord progression, notes of instruments, and beat tracking.

 All works are developed by `MCTLab <https://sites.google.com/view/mctl/home>`_.